 💡 IRCC officer discretion

 Conjugal partner applications involve significant officer discretion.
-The decision of whether a conjugal relationship exists and whether the barrier is sufficient is made by a CBSA or visa officer based on the totality of the evidence.
-Given the complexity and scrutiny involved, consulting a licensed immigration lawyer is strongly recommended for conjugal partner applications.
+The decision of whether a conjugal relationship exists and whether the barrier is sufficient is made by a visa officer based on the totality of the evidence.
+Given the complexity and scrutiny involved, consulting a licensed immigration lawyer or a CICC-regulated consultant is strongly recommended for conjugal partner applications.

 Build the strongest conjugal partner application

-Our $149.99 pathway report includes guidance on whether conjugal partner is the right category for your situation, and what evidence will be most important for your specific barrier.
+Our $79.99 immigration overview includes guidance on whether conjugal partner is the right category for your situation, and what evidence will be most important for your barrier.

 My partner has never been able to get a visitor visa to Canada.
 Does that qualify as a conjugal barrier?+

-Yes — if your partner has been refused a visitor visa to Canada (or is likely to be refused) and this has prevented you from being together in Canada long enough to establish common-law status, this can be an immigration barrier qualifying for conjugal partner status.
+Yes, if your partner has been refused a visitor visa to Canada (or is likely to be refused) and this has prevented you from being together in Canada long enough to establish common-law status, this can be an immigration barrier qualifying for conjugal partner status.
 You should document the refusals and explain why getting a visa was not possible.
-Consult a licensed immigration lawyer to assess your specific situation.
+Consult a licensed immigration lawyer to assess your circumstances.

 We are a same-sex couple and marriage is illegal in my partner's country.
 Do we qualify?+